buyukim/giphly-rs/README.md

 ## Development

+**_Before you can start up the Spring Boot service you will need to have a Giphy API development key.
+The key value should be set to the GIPHY_API_KEY environment variable_**

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.